Mantis: A Foundation Model for Mechanistic Disease Forecasting: Training Data

 Table~\ref{tab:h2h_params} summarizes all parameters and their sampling distributions used in the human-to-human transmission simulator.
 Parameters were chosen to be broadly consistent with respirator pathogens.

-This comprehensive parameter space enables the generation of diverse outbreak scenarios spanning different pathogen characteristics, population contexts, surveillance qualities, and intervention regimes.
+This large, high dimensional parameter space enables the generation of diverse outbreak scenarios spanning different pathogen characteristics, population contexts, surveillance qualities, and intervention regimes.
 Each simulation run samples independently from these distributions, creating a rich training corpus that captures the full spectrum of human-to-human transmission dynamics.